U.S. ATTORNEY’S OFFICE FOR THE DISTRICT OF COLUMBIA

 Applicants to the Legal Fellowship program must possess a J.D. degree, must be a member of the bar of any U.S. state or territory and must have at least one year of post law school experience.
-This is an uncompensated position, and Legal Fellows may not be employed or on a leave of absence from in any legal position, or paid by any entity or educational institution, during their time at the USAO-DC.
+This is an uncompensated position, and Legal Fellows may not be employed or on a leave of absence from any legal position, or paid by any entity or educational institution, during their time at the USAO-DC.
 Applicants are required to be citizens of the United States, and must undergo a government background check before entering on duty.

+We are now accepting applications for the July 2, 2019 class.
 To apply to the Legal Fellowship program, please send a cover letter, resume, brief writing sample, and official copy of law school transcript, to:

 Director for Professional Development and Training